andrewwoods1/andrewwoods1.github.io/_posts/2019-05-07-Cox-Model-Short-Tutorial.md

 ***Application***

-The dataset found here was used as an example dataset for fitting a Cox regression model: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset
+The dataset found [here](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset) was used as an example dataset for fitting a Cox regression model.

 The data relates to HR data from IBM and can be used to model employee turnover.
 Knowing which employees are most likely to leave, as well as the largest contributing risk factors in theory allows employers to pre-empt and/or prevent an employee leaving.

 To do this the **lifelines** pyton package can be used.
-All info on it can be found here: https://lifelines.readthedocs.io/en/latest/
+All info on it can be found [here](https://lifelines.readthedocs.io/en/latest/).

-Note that the lifelines installation may require you to have the C++ complier for Python 2.7 found here: https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266
+Note that the lifelines installation may require you to have the C++ complier for Python 2.7 found [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266).

 ```python